The use of micro- and nanosatellites in space missions have been one of the hot topics in space research and space technology

 The course will consist of lectures by leading scientists,

 planning of a micro- or nanosatellite project in small groupps as well as open discusssions.

 Participants will also have the possibility to display

 their own research results in a poster session.
 Furthermore, a half-day excursion to

-interesting sites in the area (Ice Age Museum, Lake Peipus) and a walk in Tartu are included as a social programme.
+interesting sites in the area (Ice Age Museum, Lake Peipus) is included as a social programme.

 The event is aimed for graduate (masters and